avieth/correct-check/README.md

     -- A composite test may be ended early. unless checkPassed stop
-    -- Simple, non-CPS IO can also be done in a simpler fomr effect_ (putStrLn "Test complete" where
+    -- Simple, non-CPS IO can also be done in a simpler fomr effect_ (putStrLn "Test complete") where
-    -- The form `static someTest` used in the declaration will ensure that -- this test may as well be a top-level declaration. someTest :: Test () (Natural, Word32) String someTest = ...
+    -- The form `static someTest` used in the declaration will ensure that -- this test does not contain any hidden dynamic parts (may as well be a -- top-level declaration).
+    someTest :: Test () (Natural, Word32) String
+    someTest = ...
 ```